robertz/bx-setup/readme.md

 ### setup.bx

-`bx-setup` is a BoxLang class designed to simplify module management for your projects.
+`setup.bx` is a BoxLang class designed to simplify module management for your projects.
 Just add the modules your project needs to a `requirements.txt` file, then run:

 ```bash
 boxlang setup.bx